andruhon/try-autoupdate/README.md

 Some fiddeling with repo settings was also necessary.

-Use this example on your own risk.
+Use this example on your own risk, no success guaranteed.